1. Is a child ever responsible for the abuse perpetrated upon him or her by an adult?

 23. During most of the movie, what was keeping Will from entering the new (for him) intellectual/academic culture?

-His attachment disorder made him fear developing meaningful relationships with adults and women.
+His attachment disorder made him fear to develop meaningful relationships with adults and women.
 Will had created a situation with his life of low skilled jobs, a group of three male friends, and reading alone.
 This world felt safe to him.
 (There were also dissatisfactions which is why he solved the math problems on the chalkboard at MIT (a cry for recognition), why he pursued a relationship with Skylar, and why he continued in therapy with Sean.)
 However, if Will really committed to this new culture he could not be sure to control the situation.
 He would have to interact with people of intelligence (though almost all would not be as intelligent as he), who were trained and who demanded relationships that were different from than the relationships of his status quo.